any-docs/css/content/reference/properties/flex-wrap/index.md

 The `flex-wrap` property is specified as a single keyword chosen from the following values below:

 - `nowrap`
   - The flex items are laid out in a single line which may cause the flex container to overflow.
-The cross-start is the equivalent of [inline-start or block-start](/en-US/docs/Glossary/Flow_relative_values), depending on the {{cssxref("flex-direction")}} value.
+The cross-start is the equivalent of [inline-start or block-start](/en-US/docs/Glossary/Flow_relative_values), depending on the `flex-direction` value.
 This is the default value.
 - `wrap`
   - The flex items break into multiple lines.
-The cross-start is the equivalent of [inline-start or block-start](/en-US/docs/Glossary/Flow_relative_values), depending on the current [writing mode](/guides/Writing_modes), and the {{cssxref("flex-direction")}} value.
+The cross-start is the equivalent of [inline-start or block-start](/en-US/docs/Glossary/Flow_relative_values), depending on the current [writing mode](/guides/Writing_modes), and the `flex-direction` value.
 - `wrap-reverse`
   - Behaves the same as `wrap`, but cross-start and cross-end are inverted.